Tropical Storm Dianmu (2021): Vietnam

 On September 23, Le Van Thanh, the National Steering Committee for Natural Disaster Prevention and Control (NSCNDPC) Deputy Prime Minister, conducted an online meeting with the leaders of People's Committee of various districts to discuss the storm's potential impacts.
-There, preparations discussed included the sending information to the remaining 28 ships in the waters off Quang Binh to Bình Thuận and the Covid-19 testing of vessel crews and sheltering their boats.
+There, preparations discussed included the sending information to the remaining 28 ships in the waters off Quang Binh to Bình Thuận and the COVID-19 testing of vessel crews and sheltering their boats.
 Evacuation of individuals in Quảng Nam were discussed, along with the advice of the People's Committee of the province to store food and important necessities for 7–10 days.
 The People's Committee of Da Nang also reminded its people to remain in their houses and not to venture outside while the storm is passing.

 On a six-hour period of September 23, 155.4 mm of rainfall was recorded at Bình Sơn District in Quảng Ngãi and 134.2 mm on Sơn Hà District in the same province.
 The system also likely spawned two tornados in the country, one in Núi Thành District, Quảng Nam Province on September 23 in which it caused roof and household damages, including a school.
 An individual was injured.
 The other one was in Duy Phước, which damaged another elementary school.
 Strong winds also uprooted trees and damaged houses in some coastal communities in Nui Thanh while the authorities in Tam Tien evacuated people that are located in damaged houses and other dangerous areas.
 Residential areas near the Tra Bong River and Quảng Ngãi were flooded while 7 houses collapsed as a result of the storm in Binh Dong, Binh Son district.
 Ly Son Island suffered damages to 300 hectares of onions and garlic and 10 houses in a village there.
 A 2,000-ton cargo ship collided with a fishing boat on the coast of Bình Định Province on September 24, leaving 2 fishermen missing out of the three of the latter which was rescued.
 The vessel was severely damaged following the accident.
 2 more children drowned in Tuy Phuoc district, Binh Dinh after they slipped in a lake to collect bottles floating.
 Another fisherman was reported missing.
+Damages across the nation reached ₫372 billion (US$16.3 million).

 As of September 25, over 2,845 families (14,225 individuals) were affected by Dianmu, 2725 houses and 3,734 ha of agricultural crops and lands being damaged, 201 roads and 5 schools suffering significant destruction and 5,402 livestock being reported to have been killed.